 Always do something that your dog likes to do when the session ends.
 Playing with the dog’s favorite toy or going for a walk will keep your dog interested in training.
 Because there is a “fun time” following the training, it will make the dog more willing to train well.

 There are several variations of this training that will get the same results.
-If you need help teaching your dog to “Leave It” you can contact us and we can give personal instruction.
+If you need help teaching your dog the NO command or to “Leave It” you can contact us and we can give personal instruction.
 Contact Us.